vanzonr/mds/README.md

 `pdflatex` is the pdf version of the document preparation system LaTeX (see e.g. https://www.tug.org/texlive).

+It also uses the substitution utility `catsub`, which is included as a git submodule.

 mds is written in bash.

 Prerequisites